-Primary formal means of identifying and detecting risk is the mandatory New Product Committee (NPC) procedure.
-The aim of this Group Standard is to ensure that before positions are taken in new products, the organization is ready and able to properly process new products and that all legal, tax, compliance, accounting, risk management issues, etc. have been properly addressed upfront.
+Primary formal means of identifying and detecting risk is the mandatory New and Active Product Committee (NAPC) procedure.
+The aim of this Group Standard is to ensure that before positions are taken in either new, either in active products, the organization is ready and able to properly process these products and that all legal, tax, compliance, accounting, risk management issues, etc. have been properly addressed upfront.

-In line with the general framework for NPC's in KBC, a specific ALM NPC has been set up in order to tackle the modeling, accounting and other issues related to investments in new products in ALM positions.
+In line with the general framework for NAPC's in KBC, ALM is integrated into each business lines' specific NAPC which tackle the modeling, accounting and other issues related to investments in new or active products in ALM positions.
 All entities of KBC Group active in the area of Asset and Liability Management are consequently requested to implement the Group Standard and to assess the compliance of local procedures with the Group Standard.

-More specifically this means that the NPCs should consider the pricing of the ALM risks attached to the new investment products.
-Every New Product in which ALM positions are taken, requires a business case that analyses the material risks and the way these will be managed (i.e. measured, mitigated, monitored and reported).
-Every New Product business case must be accompanied by a written advice of GVRM ALM Risk / local GVRM ALM Risk before submission to the NPC.
+More specifically this means that the NAPCs should consider the pricing of the ALM risks attached to the new or active products.
+Every product in which ALM positions are taken, requires a business case that analyses the material risks and the way these will be managed (i.e. measured, mitigated, monitored and reported).
+Every Product business case must be accompanied by a written advice of GVRM ALM Risk / local GVRM ALM Risk before submission to the NAPC.